Lung Cancer in Men

 What Can I Do to Prevent Lung Cancer?

 If you currently smoke, get serious about stopping.
 Studies show people who quit before age 50 reduce their risk of dying over the next 15 years by half compared with those who continue to smoke.
-While you commit yourself to quitting, it's also wise to avoid taking antioxidant supplements, especially beta-carotene.
+While you commit yourself to quitting, it's also wise to avoid beta-carotene supplements.
 Studies show that it can increase the risk of lung cancer in smokers.

 Obviously, kicking the habit isn't easy, or many more smokers would do it.
 Surveys show a large majority of smokers want to quit.
 The problem is nicotine is a highly addictive substance.
 Still, thousands of people do quit successfully -- substantially reducing their risk.
 Talk to your doctor or check out resources of the American Cancer Society.